jparker/nav_highlighter/README.md

 end
 ```

-Finally, where ever you render your nav element, use the #nav_item helper.
-Pass
+Finally, when you render your nav element, use the `#nav_item` helper.
+Pass the
-the name of the item as an argument.
-If no name is passed, the nav item will be
+name of the item using the `:name` keyword argument.
+If no name is passed, the
-unnamed.
-If the nav is rendered from a controller that does not call
+nav item will be unnamed.
+If the nav is rendered from a controller that doesn't
-#nav_highlight, the unnamed item will be highlighted.
+call `#nav_highlight`, the unnamed item will be highlighted.
+(Item names should
+be unique within a nav element.
+This also goes for unnamed items.)

 ```erb
 <nav>